Nikhilcs36/To_Do_List_Application/README.md

 * Email Threading:

-Our project includes a lightning-fast email threading feature that sends emails in a fraction of seconds.
+The project includes a lightning-fast email threading feature that sends emails in a fraction of seconds.
 Say goodbye to email delays and enjoy real-time communication efficiency.

 * Django Admin Interface: